decretist/Gratian/papers/Rem_Non_Novam/main.md

 case statements and the _dicta_.
-The other, more tentative, conclusion that I draw is that it is going to be hard to make a clear case for either one or two authors for the _dicta_, and it appears that the authorship of Gratian’s _Decretum_ is considerably more complicated than we have imagined.
+The other, more tentative, conclusion that I draw is that it is going to be hard to make a clear case for either one or two authors for the _dicta_, and it appears that the authorship of Gratian's _Decretum_ is considerably more complicated than we have imagined.

 #Bibliography